Deploying an Agent

 For Phala deployments, swap localhost:3000 for your deployment URL.

-• Get the derived Ethereum Sepolia price pusher account Id and its balance (you will need to fund this account):
+Get the derived Ethereum Sepolia price pusher account ID and its balance (you will need to fund this account):

-• Send a transaction through the agent to update the price of Eth:
+Request the agent to update the price of Eth:

 Frontend